 But he was also drinking, sometimes too much.

-"Mr. Gantulga entered the United States on a nonimmigrant visa, but currently does not have lawful status in the United States," said ICE spokeswoman Carissa Cutrell.
-"Gantulga has proven himself to be a public safety threat."
+“Mr. Gantulga entered the United States on a nonimmigrant visa but currently does not have lawful status in the United States,” said U.S. Immigration and Customs Enforcement spokeswoman Carissa Cutrell.
+“Gantulga has proven himself to be a public safety threat.”

 Gantulga says the drinking and driving “definitely wouldn’t have happened if my parents were here.”